Optimal consumption under loss-averse multiplicative habit-formation preferences: Methodology and Main Results

 \section{Methodology and Main Results}

-Our goal in this section is to solve the stochastic control problem \eqref{eq:VF} under the general S-shaped multiplicative habit formation preference and to obtain the optimal relative investment and consumption policies in feedback form.
+Our goal in this section is to solve the stochastic control problem \cref{eq:VF} under the general S-shaped multiplicative habit formation preference and to obtain the optimal relative investment and consumption policies in feedback form.
 To this end, we follow a three-step procedure described below:

-\textbf{Step-1}: We consider the concavified version of \eqref{eq:VF} by replacing the utility function $U(c)$ with its concave envelope $\Ut(c)$, see \eqref{eq:Vt} below.
-We write down the Hamilton-Jacobi-Bellman (HJB) equation for the concavified problem, and transform it to a free-boundary problem \eqref{eq:HJB-FBP1-moderate} based on the conjectured optimal consumption control in \eqref{eq:sup_c-moderate}.
+\textbf{Step-1}: We first consider the concavified version of \cref{eq:VF} by replacing the utility function $U(c)$ with its concave envelope $\Ut(c)$, see \cref{eq:Vt} below.
+We write down the Hamilton-Jacobi-Bellman (HJB) equation for the concavified problem, and transform it to a free-boundary problem \cref{eq:HJB-FBP1-moderate} based on the conjectured optimal consumption control in \cref{eq:sup_c-moderate}.
+The arguments in this step are mainly motivational.
+Rigorous arguments are postponed to Steps 2 and 3.

 \textbf{Step-2}: We solve the free-boundary problem and obtain a candidate value function $v(x)$ for the concavified problem (see corollary \ref{coro:solveHJB}).
-Along the way, we also establish several important properties of $v(x)$.
+Along the way, we also establish several important properties of $v(x)$ and verify the conjectures in \textbf{Step-1}.

-\textbf{Step-3}: Based on the obtained properties of $v(x)$, we verify the optimality of the feedback controls and show that the solution $v(x)$ to the HJB equation coincides with both the value function $\Vt(x)$ of the concavified problem \eqref{eq:Vt} and the value function $V(x)$ of the original problem \eqref{eq:VF}.
+\textbf{Step-3}: Based on the obtained properties of $v(x)$, we verify the optimality of the feedback controls and show that the solution $v(x)$ to the HJB equation coincides with both the value function $\Vt(x)$ of the concavified problem \cref{eq:Vt} and the value function $V(x)$ of the original problem \cref{eq:VF}.